Happy Holidays Homebrew Competition

-2. Preliminary evening rounds of judging will be held starting at around 6:30pm Tuesday, December 5 and Wednesday, December 6 at Modern Brewery, located at 5231 Manchester Avenue, Suite E, St.Louis MO 63110.
+2. Preliminary evening rounds of judging will be held starting at 6:30pm Monday, December 9 and Tuesday, December 10 at Alpha Brewing Company, located at 4310 Fyler Avenue, St.Louis MO 63116.

 3. Decisions of the judges are final.
 Organizers reserve the right to combine categories if a sufficient number of entries are not received.
 Organizers also reserve the right to break up categories if too many entries of a particular subcategory are received.

 4. We would like to invite all participating judges and stewards to the Saturday banquet following the competition.
 The banquet will begin around 6:30 pm.
-The main course is provided by the St. Louis Brews (usually prime rib), and the club members provide a side dish (judges and stewards do not need to do that).
-We expect a visit by Santa.
-Please bring your family.
+The main course is provided by the St. Louis Brews (usually prime rib), and the club members provide a side dish (guest judges and stewards do not need to do that).
+We expect a visit by Santa, so please bring your family.
 If you have kids 12 years or younger, please let us know so that Santa can bring them a gift.

 5. A limited number of beds are available to out-of-town judges/stewards, please contact us early to set up a place to stay.